Nutritional subscription win-back

 Finally, another option was switching their subscription to a new product.

-The key challenge with this option was that the order confirmation had to elegantly serve a dual purpose: confirming the cancellation and also the new subscription details.
+The key challenge with this option was that the order confirmation had to elegantly serve a dual purpose: confirming the cancellation and also verifying the new subscription details.

 How’d it work?
 5% of users didn’t cancel.